NYSCP Whistleblowing Practice Guidance - North Yorkshire

 The Act protects the public interest by providing a remedy for individuals who suffer workplace reprisal for raising a genuine concern, whether it is a concern about child safeguarding and welfare systems, financial malpractice, danger, illegality, or other wrongdoing.
 The concern may relate to something that is happening or has happened in the past or something that you fear may happen in the future.

-Employer’s Responsibilities in Regards to Whistleblowing
+Employer’s Responsibilities in Regard to Whistleblowing

 • Recognising workers are valuable ears and eyes